crisecheverria/learning-graphql/docs/react-graphql.md

 );
 ```

-## Todo: GraphQL Variables and Arguments in React
+## GraphQL Variables and Arguments in React

 ```js
 const GET_ISSUES_OF_REPOSITORY = `